pwa-builder/pwabuilder-ios/README.md

 This is PWABuilder's iOS platform that generates an iOS app that loads your PWA in a WKWebView.

+# Architecture

+This is a C# web app that listens for requests to generate a PWA.

+When a request comes in, it creates a copy of the iOS PWA template code, modifies the template with the desired PWA values and zips up the result.

+The iOS PWA template code is located in [/Microsoft.PWABuilder.IOS.Web/Resources](https://github.com/pwa-builder/pwabuilder-ios/tree/main/Microsoft.PWABuilder.IOS.Web/Resources).

+The code is a fork of https://github.com/khmyznikov/pwa-install/, licensed under [The Unlicense](https://unlicense.org/).
+A big thanks to Gleb for permitting PWABuilder to to use, fork, and improve on his PWA template.

 # Running locally

 Open the solution in Visual Studio and hit F5 to run. https://localhost:44314 will open with a page allowing you to test the service.